-How often should I attempt to feed my baby?
+How often should I feed my baby?
 Offer your baby breastfeeds every time you think your baby is ready.

-On some days this may be quite frequent or your baby might cluster feed, where they have lots of small feeds over several hours.
-This is normal for most babies.
-The staff will help you make sure your baby has at least eight feeds every 24 hours.
+Some days your baby might have lots of small feeds over several hours, known as cluster feeding.
+This is normal for babies.
+Other days they may be more sleepy.
+Follow your baby's cues and the staff will help you make sure your baby has at least eight feeds every 24 hours.